A Beginner’s Guide to Ice Fishing in Maine

 1. What gear and equipment do I need?

 Before we start with gear, the absolute first thing you need to do before heading ice fishing is to buy your Maine fishing license.
 You can purchase a fishing license online at mefishwildlife.com and children under 16 do not need a fishing license to ice fish.
-Or, try fishing during Free Fishing Weekend February 13-14, 2021.
+Or, try fishing during Free Fishing License Week February 13-21, 2021.

 Now, what do you really need to start ice fishing this year?
 Like most activities, there are a ton of items that you could use but getting set up with the essentials is all you need to start.